cammaicey/cs260-startup/notes.md

 Lists
-    -unorder list by preceding or more lines of with **-, *, or +** -to order preced with numbers
+    -unorder list by preceding or more lines of with **-, *, or +** -to order precede with numbers
-    -example
-        1. step one
-        1. step two
-        1. step three